Feeling like you and your spouse or partner are out of sync? This happens in most relationships, and it’s completely possible to get back on track.

 You and your partner should be on the same team, and you should aim to protect your relationship.
 Unfortunately, many people fail to prioritise their relationship- particularly once they’ve been married for a while or kids have come along.
 This mental shift can take work- you’ll need to take time to work on your relationship, have discussions, and make decisions based on what’s best for both of you.

-Create rituals and routines like morning coffee together, breakfast in bed on Sundays, a chat before you go to sleep or Saturday night date nights.
+Create rituals and routines like morning coffee together, breakfast in bed on Sundays, a chat before you go to sleep or Saturday night date nights to see some comedy in Leicester Square.

 Take time out